openlawlibrary/taf/docs/architecture.md

 To validate commits that could be decades old without being obstructed by expired metadata (TUF's default behavior), TAF extends `trusted_metadata_set.TrustedMetadataSet` with the `GitTrustedMetadataSet` class.
 This extension is implemented in a separate module named `git_trusted_metadata_set`, making it possible to validate older commits without expiration concerns.

-### `taf/updater/types`

-## TAF core modules

-### `taf/auth_repo.py`

 ### `taf/git.py`

+This module encapsulates the `GitRepository` class, a high-level abstraction over Git operations, designed to interface directly with Git repositories at the filesystem level.
+The `GitRepository` class serves as an intermediary, enabling programmatic access to a suite of Git actions including branch creation, commit enumeration, and remote synchronization.
+Implementation-wise, it leverages pygit2 for certain Git interactions, complementing this with direct shell command execution via subprocess for operations not covered by `pygit2` or where direct command invocation is preferred for efficiency or functionality reasons.

 ### `taf/repository_tool.py`

+Contains a class called `Repository`, which can be seen as a wrapper around TUF's repository, making it simple to execute important updates, like adding new signing keys, updating and signing metadata files and extracting information about roles, keys, delegations and targets.
+This part of the code needs to be reworked in order to transition to the newest version of TUF, since it is relying on parts of the TUF codebase which no longer exist in the newer versions.

+### `taf/auth_repo.py`

+This class inherits from both `GitRepository` and `Repository`.
+Authentication repositories managed by this class are expected to contain TUF metadata and target files, and they also function as Git repositories.

 ### `taf/repositoriesdb.py`

+The aim of this module is to provide the automatic instantiation of target or referenced authentication repositories from a given authentication repository.
+Upon instantiation, repositories are added to a "database" dictionary for easy access.
+This process of automatic repository creation relies on the contents of `repositories.json` and `targets.json` for target repositories, and `dependencies.json` for referenced authentication repositories.

 ### `taf/yubikey.py`

+Features functionalities for configuring and utilizing YubiKeys for signature processes.

 ## Cross-cutting concerns

 ### Validity guarantees

-  Each command needs to leave the all repositories in a valid state.
-A repository is considered valid when all metadata is consistent and can be validated using `taf` successfully.
+Each command must ensure that all repositories remain in a valid state after execution.
+A repository is deemed valid if all metadata is consistent and successfully validated by TAF, adhering to the following criteria at every

-  This means that, at each revision:
+revision:

-   - Signatures of metadata files are valid.
+- The signatures of metadata files must be valid.
-   - Metadata files are valid according to TUF specification.
+- Metadata files must conform to the TUF specification.
-   - Version numbers for `metadata` roles in each commit need to increase by, at most, `+ 1`.
+- Version numbers for metadata roles must increase by no more than +1 in each commit.
-   - Target files in `targets` directory are valid according to data stored in metadata.
+- Target files in the targets directory must be consistent with the information stored in metadata.